precice/precice.github.io/pages/docs/installation/installation-source-installation.md

 export CMAKE_PREFIX_PATH=$PRECICE_PREFIX:$CMAKE_PREFIX_PATH
 ```

+{% tip %}
+Do you want to use preCICE from the build directory, without installing it to the prefix?
+Set both `PRECICE_PREFIX` and `PKG_CONFIG_PATH` to the build directory.
+This setting will let png-config discover a `libprecice.pc` configuration for using preCICE from the build directory.
+{% endtip %}

 After adding these variables, please start a new session (open a new terminal or logout and login again).

 {% note %}